Step 5: How to create a portfolio website that impresses hiring managers

 This is where you can put your most powerful skills front and center.
 Mine are SEO and content marketing, but you could have anything like persuasive writing, research, statistical analysis, or even another skill you picked up as a hobby.

-P.S. change that stock photo.
-People don’t stand around computers and point at them in real life.
+P.S. change the stock photos.
+People don’t stand around computers or tablets and point at them in real life.

 6) Upload a photo and fill out education